-Based on the average exchange rate for 2020, Germany uses the euro which appreciated by 2% against the US dollar since 2016 and rose by 3.1% from 2019 to 2020.
-The stronger EU currency in 2020 made Germany’s imports paid for in weaker US dollars in 2020 relatively less expensive than in 2019 when converted starting from euros.
+Based on the average exchange rate for 2021, the euro appreciated by 5% against the US dollar since 2017 and strengthened by 3.9% from 2020 to 2021.
+The stronger European Union currency in 2021 made Germany’s imports paid for in weaker US dollars in 2021 relatively less expensive than in 2020 when converted starting from euros.

-Given Germany’s population of 83.2 million people, its total $1.172 trillion in 2020 imports translates to roughly $14,100 in yearly product demand from every person in the European republic.
+Given Germany’s population of 83.3 million people, its total $1.421 trillion in 2021 imports translates to roughly $17,100 in yearly product demand from every person in the European republic.
 That per-capita amount easily outpaced the average $14,100 one year earlier in 2020.

 Germany’s Top 10 Imports